Skip to content

 Firebase vs Custom Backend

-This is the most impactful cost decision for an MVP.
-Here is my decision framework:
+This is the most consequential architecture decision for an MVP.
+Here is the decision framework:

 Choose Firebase when:

-- You want to minimize backend development cost
+• You want to minimize backend engineering time before validation

 Choose a custom backend (Node.js, Django, Go) when:

-For most MVPs, Firebase saves $3,000-8,000 in backend development costs and 2-3 weeks in timeline.
-You can always migrate to a custom backend later when you have revenue and user data to justify the investment.
+For most MVPs, Firebase saves 2-3 weeks of backend build time.
+You can always migrate to a custom backend later, once you have revenue and user data to justify the investment.

 1. Use Existing Packages Aggressively